karthikb351/karthikb351/_posts/2021-07-26-join-our-advent-of-code-community-on-discord.md

 ## Who is this for?

 * If you are someone who has some basic understanding of a programming language, these problems are going to be more logic challenges than something where the code is complicated.
-* If you are something who codes for their day job, this is a great oppurtunity so spend a few minutes every week to work on some fun puzzles, and explore solutions from other people.
+* If you are something who codes for their day job, this is a great oppurtunity to spend a few minutes every week to work on some fun puzzles, and explore solutions from other people.
 I personally have found these sorts of programming problems to be a welcome change of pace from what I usually do at work (which, let's face it, is ultimately 99% just writing  CRUD apps).